v-hemish/NEU-DE-Assignment/README.md

 ## About Me

 I'm currently engaged in a short-term contract at Adobe, where I am gaining valuable experience working on complex data processing tasks and enhancing my skills in various aspects of data engineering.
-My role involves working with large datasets, ensuring data integrity, and optimizing workflows for efficiency.
+My role involves working with large datasets, ensuring data availability across multiple teams in Adobe, and optimizing workflows for efficiency.
 This project, which I completed in 8 hours (honestly), showcases my ability to rapidly develop and implement data solutions that are both functional and scalable.

 I am passionate about data science and engineering, and I continuously seek opportunities to learn and grow in this field.
 My approach to problem-solving is both analytical and creative, allowing me to tackle challenges from multiple perspectives.